 Cycling along the river Linge is enjoying the Dutch landscape at its best while minimizing your travel footprint during your vacation.
 From the dyke you look down on blossoming orchards in spring.
 In autumn you can collect free fruit and loads of walnuts from the trees growing on the dike.
 Take a swim in the river in the summertime.
 The complete Linge-Route is 70 km long.
 We followed a 40 km long track from the village Geldermalsen to the city of Gorichem.

 Cycling in Holland along the major rivers

-In the city of Utrecht we jumped with our bikes on a train to the riverside in Geldermalsen.
-Random local residents advised to take the road along the north side of the river.
+In the city of Utrecht, we jumped with our bikes on a train to the riverside in Geldermalsen.
+Random local residents advised taking the road along the north side of the river.
 Passing through Geldermalsen we saw a working windmill: the Bouwing.
-A so called Beltmill – built on an elevation in the landscape – producing corn.
-In the centre of Geldermalsen there is a church from the 14th century.
-To find our way out of Geledermalsen we used Google Maps following directions to village of Beesd.
+A so-called Belt mill – built on an elevation in the landscape – produces corn.
+In the center of Geldermalsen, there is a church from the 14th century.
+To find our way out of Geldermalsen we used Google Maps following directions to the village of Beesd.

 Cycling in Holland along the river Linge to Mariënwaard

 Biking on the dykes along the river you look down on a landscape with farms and endless orchards on one side and on the other side you see the wetlands along the river.
 The dyke is approximately four meters high.
 That day the wind was blowing from the southwest so we had a headwind.
 In fact, we would have preferred to cycle from the west to the east.
 But the trees usually kept us out of the wind.
 We took a break and swam in the river.
 We passed by the beautiful estate Marienwaard and stopped for a coffee in the village of Beesd with its houses restored in the old style.